This article was originally published on TECHCRUNCH.COM on December 4, 2019. Written by Peyton Carr.

 My team and I recently spoke with a founder whose company was being acquired.
 She wanted to do some financial planning to understand how her personal balance sheet would look post-acquisition, which is a savvy move.

 We worked with her corporate counsel and accountant to obtain a QSBS representation from the company and modeled out the founder’s effective tax rate.
-She owned equity in the form of company shares, which met the criteria for qualifying as Section 1202 stock (QSBS).
+She owned equity in the form of company shares, which met the criteria for qualifying as Section 1202 of the Internal Revenue Code stock (QSBS).
 When she acquired the shares in 2012, her cost basis was basically zero.

 A few months after satisfying the five-year holding period, a public company acquired her business.
 Her company shares, first acquired for basically zero, were now worth $15 million.
-When she was able to sell her shares, the first $10 million of her capital gains were completely excluded from federal taxation — the remainder of her gain was taxed at long-term capital gains.
+When she was able to sell her shares, the first $10 million of her capital gain was completely excluded for federal income tax purposes — the remainder of her gain was taxed at long-term capital gains.

 This founder saved millions of dollars in capital gains taxes after her liquidity event, and she’s not the exception!
 Most founders who run a venture-backed C Corporation tech company can qualify for QSBS if they acquire their stock early on.
 There are some exceptions.